String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Background

-SMTs have a categorical rendition as PROPs~\cite{MacLane1965} (monoidal \textbf{pro}duct and \textbf{p}ermutation categories). \begin{definition}[PROP] A PROP is a symmetric strict monoidal category with objects the natural numbers, where $\tns$ on objects is addition.
-PROP-morphisms are identity-on-objects symmetric strict monoidal functors.
-PROPs and their morphisms form a category $\PROP$. \end{definition}
+\begin{definition}[PROP] A PROP is a symmetric strict monoidal category with objects the natural numbers, where the product on objects, denoted $\tns$, is addition.
+Morphisms are identity-on-objects symmetric strict monoidal functors.
+PROPs and their morphisms form the category $\PROP$. \end{definition}